CameronBrooks11/Cams-Nexus/pages/My Cookbook.md

 # My Cookbook
 - ## Overview
 	- ### Purpose
-		- The goal of this cookbook is to compile nutritious and delicious recipes that cater to a variety of dietary needs.
+		- The goal of this cookbook is to compile all my nutritious and delicious recipes.
 	- ### Principles
 		- Focus on health and nutrition.
 		- Inclusion of diverse cuisines.